-2.37 Electrification of the Blackpool North line will result in changes to a number of stations.
-The layout of Kirkham Station may change, enabling through trains to be able to travel faster past the station, and potentially to serve a greater market than it does at the moment.
+2.39 Electrification of the Blackpool North line will result in changes to a number of stations.
+The layout of Kirkham Station will change, enabling through trains to be able to travel faster past the station.
 An Access for All scheme could provide compliant disabled access at Kirkham station, if an option for a new platform is progressed as part of the electrification scheme.
 There is also potential to increase car parking capacity at the station, through the provision of a park and ride - giving it a far greater potential to attract users among residents and businesses in the surrounding area.
 The smaller stations on the Fylde Coast also have the potential to serve greater markets than they do at the moment.
-In order to establish just what potential these stations have, LCC will undertake a North Fylde Line Station Viability Study, which will complement the work proposed for the Fylde Coast, which includes a Connectivity Study.
-The Viability Study will look both at potential users and also how LCC can work with other agencies to improve the attractiveness of the stations, particularly as part of an integrated, door-to-door sustainable travel network.
+In order to establish just what potential these stations have, LCC will undertake a a Fylde Coast Study.
+The study will look at potential users and also how LCC can work with other agencies to improve the attractiveness of the stations, particularly as part of an integrated, door-to-door sustainable travel network.